Close Menu

 Since Ray had 12 of his 20 year robbery sentence to serve anyway, and then whatever additional time he would get for escape, as well as whatever other crimes he committed buying the rifle and during his fleeing Memphis, he was looking at spending virtually all of his usable life in prison anyway.
 With the uproar, riots and outrage in the US over the MLK assassination, Ray or his attorney may well have felt a fair trial was impossible.

-Although the evidence was overwhelming that Ray had at least something to do with the murder, Ray recanted his confession 3 days later and continued to profess his innocence until his death in 1998 from hepatitis C. Although never given a retrial, Ray had convinced the King family that there was a bigger conspiracy and he was the fall guy.
+Although the evidence was overwhelming that Ray had at least something to do with the murder, Ray recanted his confession three days later and continued to profess his innocence until his death in 1998 from hepatitis C. Although never given a retrial, Ray had convinced the King family that there was a bigger conspiracy and he was the fall guy.

 King’s family sued a Memphis restaurateur (Lloyd Jowers) for wrongful death for his alleged complicity in the conspiracy to murder MLK and won a verdict against Jowers!